 The University of Ottawa makes available lab facilities on its campus to its faculty, staff and students for instructional and research activities.
 Access to research labs is given to those who are trusted to make responsible use of the lab and its resources.
 Generally, University buildings are vacated and locked at the end of normal working, study or teaching hours.
 While it is encouraged that research be conducted in the labs during the regular business hours of the University (June-August : 8:45 am to 4 pm and 8:45 am to 5 pm during rest of the year), it is recognized that certain research activities may require access to the labs outside regular business hours, on weekends and holidays.

 The purpose of this Policy is to set out the responsibilities of faculty, staff, students and any other user authorized to be in the lab after hours or when the University building is closed.
-It must also be read in conjunction with other University policies related to security, health and safety, and environmental management, including Policy 33 “Security Policy”, Policy 35 “Key Control”, Policy 72 “Environmental Policy”, Policy 77 “Occupational Health and Safety” and Policy 91 “Environmental Management” and other guidelines, manuals, permits, directives or instructions from the following authorities:
+It must also be read in conjunction with other University policies related to security, health and safety, and environmental management, including Policy 33 “Security Policy”, Policy 35 “Key Control”, Policy 72 “Environmental Management and Sustainability” and Policy 77 “Occupational Health and Safety” and other guidelines, manuals, permits, directives or instructions from the following authorities:

 - Office of Risk Management

 - After hours normally refers to those hours outside of 7:30 a.m. and 6:00 p.m., any other hours set by the University as being its regular business hours, those hours after the building is locked, holidays and weekends.

 - Professor refers to the member of the academic staff of the University who is responsible for the Research, holds the authority over the conduct of the Research and the Research Personnel and includes the principal investigator and supervisor.